cjrh/aiorun/README.rst

 Therefore, we have an alternative version of ``shield()`` that works better for
 us: ``shutdown_waits_for()``.
-If you've got a coroutine that must **not** be cancelled during the shutdown sequence, just wrap it in ``shutdown_waits_for()``!
+If you've got a coroutine that must **not** be canceled during the shutdown sequence, just wrap it in ``shutdown_waits_for()``!

 Here's an example: